Helicopter Yatra To Shri Kedarnath Dham

 Keep checking for availability of tickets for Shri Kedarnath Dham.
 Tickets may be available against cancellations.

-Ticket booking for the Journey dates beyond 15th June 2023 will be informed later.
+Ticket bookings for the journey dates from 01st November, 2023 onwards will be informed later.

 How it Works

 Create Heliyatra account to check seat availability using Registration Number / Group ID

 Choose desired departure slot & complete your booking with online payment mode of your choice

 Carry the IRCTC Heliyatra ticket to the assigned Helipad location & start your Kedarnath Yatra